apache/spark/docs/mllib-guide.md

   * limited-memory BFGS (L-BFGS)

 MLlib is a new component under active development.
-The APIs marked `Experimental`/`DeveloperApi` may change in the future releases, and we will provide migration guide between releases.
+The APIs marked `Experimental`/`DeveloperApi` may change in future releases, and we will provide migration guide between releases.

 ## Dependencies